Minnesota Vikings Vs. New Orleans Saints Preview, Odds: Wild Card Matchup Is Rematch Of Minneapolis Miracle

 Two years ago, the Minnesota Vikings defeated the New Orleans Saints on a last-second, 61-yard touchdown pass from Case Keenum to Stefon Diggs in a play that went down in the NFL history books as the “Minneapolis Miracle.”
 That win advanced the Vikings out of the divisional playoff round — though they ended up losing in the NFC Conference Championship to the eventual Super Bowl champion Philadelphia Eagles.

 The two teams head into Wild Card Weekend moving in opposite directions.
-The 10-6 Vikings are losers of their last two straight and three of their last five.
-The Saints, on the other hand, won their last there in a row, walloping the opposition by an average of 23 points in each of those three games.
+The 10-6 Vikings have lost their last two straight and three of their last five.
+The Saints, on the other hand, won their last three in a row, walloping the opposition by an average of 23 points in each of those games.
 New Orleans also won six games in their final seven, with their only defeat coming to the NFC West champion San Francisco 49ers, who also finished at 13-3.
 The Saints lost that game by two points in a 48-46 shootout.

 CBS Sports previews the first NFC Wild Card game in the video below.